SeanLuis/rest-data-validator/README.md

 This allows for fine-grained control over what constitutes a valid file beyond the basic constraints of type and size.

-# RangeValidator Decorator
+# Range Decorator

-The `RangeValidator` decorator is designed to validate numerical or date properties within classes, ensuring they fall within a specified range.
+The `Range` decorator is designed to validate numerical or date properties within classes, ensuring they fall within a specified range.
 This decorator is versatile, supporting both numbers and dates, making it ideal for a wide variety of validation scenarios.

 ## Properties